-HORNELL CITY SCHOOL DISTRICT, NEW YORK Management's Discussion and Analysis Year Ended June 30, 2022
+HORNELL CITY SCHOOL DISTRICT, NEW YORK Management's Discussion and Analysis Year Ended June 30, 2023

-As management of the Hornell City School District (the "District"), we offer readers of the District's financial statements this narrative overview and analysis of the financial activities of the District for the fiscal year ended June 30, 2022.
+As management of the Hornell City School District (the "District"), we offer readers of the District's financial statements this narrative overview and analysis of the financial activities of the District for the fiscal year ended June 30, 2023.
 This document should be read in conjunction with the additional information that we have furnished in the District's financial statements, which follow this narrative.
-For comparative purposes, certain data from the prior year has been reclassified to conform to the current year presentation.